sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/configuration/config.md

   --browsertime.videoParams.crf, --videoParams.crf                          Constant rate factor for the end result video, see https://trac.ffmpeg.org/wiki/Encode/H.264#crf  [default: 23]
   --browsertime.videoParams.addTimer, --videoParams.addTimer                Add timer and metrics to the video  [boolean] [default: true]
   --browsertime.userTimingWhitelist, --userTimingWhitelist                  This option takes a regex that will whitelist which userTimings to capture in the results.
 All userTimings are captured by default.
 T
+  --browsertime.axe.enable, --axe.enable                                    Run axe tests.
+Axe will run after all other metrics is collected and will add some extra time to each test.  [boolean]
   --browsertime.requestheader, -r, --requestheader                          Request header that will be added to the request.
 Add multiple instances to add multiple request headers.
-Use the following format key:value
+Use the following format key:value.
+Only works in Chrome and Firefox.
   --browsertime.cookie, --cookie                                            Cookie that will be added to the request.
 Add multiple instances to add multiple cookies.
-Use the following format cookieName=cookieValue
+Use the following format cookieName=cookieValue.
+Only works in Chrome and Firefox.
   --browsertime.block, --block                                              Domain to block.
 Add multiple instances to add multiple domains that will be blocked.
+Only works in Chrome and Firefox.
   --browsertime.basicAuth, --basicAuth                                      Use it if your server is behind Basic Auth.
 Format: username@password.
+Only works in Chrome and Firefox.
   --browsertime.headless, --headless                                        Run the browser in headless mode.
-This is the browser internal headless mode, meaning you cannot collect Visual Metrics or in Chrome run any WebExtension (this means you cannot add cookies, requestheaders or use basic auth for headless Chrome).  [boolean] [default: false]
+This is the browser internal headless mode, meaning you cannot collect Visual Metrics or in Chrome run any WebExtension (this means you cannot add cookies, requestheaders or use basic auth for headless Chrome).
+Only works in Chrome and Firefox.  [boolean] [default: false]

 Filmstrip
   --browsertime.videoParams.filmstripFullSize, --videoParams.filmstripFullSize  Keep original sized screenshots in the filmstrip.
 Will make the run take longer time  [boolean] [default: false]